Afsha10/Afsha10/README.md

   <h1>Hi 👋 !
 I'm Afsha</h1>
   <p>
     Software developer from
     <a href="https://codeyourfuture.io/" target="_blank">CodeYourFuture</a>.
 Based in London, UK.
-Currently, learning Python and building full stack websites from scratch.
+Currently, learning Python, cloud computing and building full stack websites from scratch.
 You can reach me at: unityofbeing1@gmail.com
   </p>

   <br/>